Are your webinars not converting as well as you’d like?

 This means your title slide is a great place to start getting your audience ready to convert at the end of the webinar.
 You’ll want to make sure your name and company name are on the slide – so they know they’re in the right place! – and you may well want to include a photo of yourself.

 You could follow your title slide with a slide that introduces you: again, this is a good one to run through while everyone’s settling in and getting ready to listen to the content.
 Even if you think your audience members all know you already, you may well find that you’ve picked up some new leads who’ve barely come across you before.
-Use your introduction to briefly let them know why you’re well worth listening to.
+Looking at random samples from africa-images.com, you can easily use your introduction to briefly let them know why you’re well worth listening to.

 2. Let Attendees Know What’s Coming Up